bmpenuelas/dictiORM/README.md

 A tiny MongoDB ORM that takes zero time to setup because docs become simple dicts.
 ----------------------------------------------------------------------------------

 - Use your database documents **like a simple dictionary variable**.
+Even in functions that expect a dict!
 ```python
 >>> user_info = dictiorm.Document(collection, {'username': 'user0'})
 >>> isinstance(user_info, dict)